PolishHunter/CarPickerdia/README.md

 4. As a user, I want to have a directory where I could store all the car proposals previously done, so that I can go back and compare with the other results.

 5. As a user, I want to have a link for each brand, so that I might visit the offical website.

+6. As a user, I want to enter a car brand with the conversion in, so that I do not need to type mercedes-benz or rolls-royce, (just rolls or mercedes).